aurimas13/Machine-Learning-Goodness/README.md

  # PyTorch Notebook of Fundamentals | Day 60

-+ Created a notebook of PyTorch Fundamentals that looks into tensors, it operations like sum, subtraction, division, element-wise and particularly matrix multiplications in depth, then tensors usage between NumPy and PyTorch, indexing, reproducibility and the usage of GPU for speeding up tensor calculations to name a few of the things that are covered there.
++ Created a notebook of PyTorch Fundamentals that looks into tensors, tensor operations like sum, subtraction, division, element-wise and particularly matrix multiplications in depth, then tensors usage between NumPy and PyTorch, indexing, reproducibility and the usage of GPU for speeding up tensor calculations to name a few of the things that are covered there.
 The notebook can be found [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Notebooks/Day_60_PyTorch_Fundamentals.ipynb).